scrose/pylc/README.md

-# MLP Landscape Classifier
+# PyLC Landscape Classifier
-**Semantic segmentation network for land cover classification of oblique ground-based photography**
+**Semantic segmentation for land cover classification of oblique ground-based photography**

 ## Overview

+The PyLC (Python Landscape Classifier) is a Pytorch-based trainable segmentation network and land cover classification tool for oblique landscape photography.
+This tool was developed for the land cover classification of high-resolution greyscale and colour oblique mountain photography.
+PyLC was developed for the [Mountain Legacy Project](http://mountainlegacy.ca/) at the [University of Victoria](https://uvic.ca/) .

-### Mountain Legacy Project
+### Mountain Legacy Project (MLP)

-The [Mountain Legacy Project](http://mountainlegacy.ca/) (MLP) at the [University of Victoria](https://uvic.ca/) supports numerous research initiatives exploring the use of repeat photography to study ecosystem, landscape, and anthropogenic changes.
+ The [Mountain Legacy Project](http://mountainlegacy.ca/) supports numerous research initiatives exploring the use of repeat photography to study ecosystem, landscape, and anthropogenic changes.
 MLP hosts the largest systematic collection of mountain photographs, with over 120,000 high-resolution historic (grayscale) survey photographs of Canada’s Western mountains captured from the 1880s through the 1950s, with over 9,000 corresponding modern (colour) repeat images.
 Over the years, the MLP has built a suite of custom tools for the classification and analysis of images in the collection (Gat et al. 2011; Jean et al. 2015b; Sanseverino et al. 2016).

 ### Implementation

-The MLP classification tool uses a deep convolutional neural network (DCNN) trained on high-resolution, grayscale and colour landscape photography from the MLP collection, specifically optimized for the segmentation of oblique mountain landscapes.
+PyLC uses deep convolutional neural networks (DCNNs) trained on high-resolution, grayscale and colour landscape photography from the MLP collection, specifically optimized for the segmentation of oblique mountain landscapes.
 This package uses [U-net][3] and [Deeplabv3+][4] segmentation models with a ResNet101 pretrained encoder, as well as a fully-connected [conditional random fields model][5] used to boost segmentation accuracy.

 ### Features